liferay/lexicon-site/src/pages/docs/patterns/alerts.md

 * Alerts must always have the status icon and the keyword that defines the message type and in semibold.
 * Alerts can have multiple text lines.
 * All alerts types can contain links.
 Those links are defined in primary color.
+* Alerts can be defined as temporary in the case of toast and stripe.
+In these cases the delay time is:
+    * 10 sec if there are actions associated.
+    * 5 sec if there are no actions associated.
+    * In both cases the time freezes on hover to allow more time to the user to interact with the alert message.
+On mouse out the countdown continues.

 ### Types